Academic Policies and Procedures

 Graduation with Academic Honors

-The NJIT Presidential Medal is awarded to all graduating undergraduates with a grade of A in all courses taken at NJIT or transferred into NJIT that are counted toward degree requirements.
-To be eligible for the Presidential Medal, students must complete a minimum of 60 credits at NJIT, with at least 33 credits in upper division courses.
+The NJIT Presidential Medal is awarded to eligible graduating undergraduates with a cumulative GPA of 4.0.
+To be eligible for the Presidential Medal, students must have a grade of A in all courses taken at NJIT, and all transfer courses that are used towards degree requirements.
+Additionally, they must complete a minimum of 60 credits at NJIT, with at least 33 credits in upper division courses.
+The GPA associated with a Presidential Medal must be based on the original grade a student received before any conversion to a special grade of NAD, AC, or P during a semester when those grade options were available.

 Expiration of Credit